denten-books/plain-text/4-simulation.md

 Shelley anticipates what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
 @billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is understood literally.
-For many readers, for example, the very idea of a "dead metaphor" itself no longer evoke death.
-Rather they understand "dead metaphors" to function as a unremarkable synonym for a trope that is merely conventional or idiomatic.[^ln4-dead] In this way Shelley describes the life-cycle of a typical metaphor.
+They create connections that with time become habituated and invisible to their users.
+In other words, taken for literal truth, the metaphor loses its metaphoric quality.
+For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death as such.
+Perhaps they understand "death" of the dead metaphors to function synonymously with "convention" or "idiom."[^ln4-dead] In Shelley view, metaphors are destined to become dead and habituated only be reborn again in poetry.
 At its most generative stage, the metaphor actively produces new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to understanding.
-In Viktor Shknovsky's words, we "cease to experience" the trope.
-The metaphor dies when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
+In Viktor Shklovsky's words, we "cease to experience" the trope.
+The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connection between domains, but merely reinforces existing ones.

 Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in